Prenatal psychotherapy

 How is Prenatal Psychotherapy Conducted?

-During therapy, past bad experiences, gender roles in society, hearsay, worries, and the burden of increased responsibilities after becoming a mother are evaluated, helping to control the mother’s feelings.
+During therapy, topics such as past negative experiences, gender roles, misinformation, anxieties, and the burden of increasing responsibilities after becoming a mother are explored and managed to help regulate emotions.

-Therapies may be supported with various exercises and trainings.
-The aim is to prepare the mother mentally for the new world in the healthiest way possible.
+Therapy may be supported with various exercises and educational practices.
+The goal is to prepare the mother psychologically in the healthiest possible way for her new life.

-Let us remember that the more a mother can regulate her feelings and be aware, the healthier her baby develops.
-Thus, the foundations of secure attachment are firmly established.
+Let us not forget: the more a mother can regulate her emotions and develop awareness, the healthier her baby will grow.
+In this way, the foundation of secure attachment is also strongly established.